Rob-Mundy/p4-weddingapp/README.md

   * Populated Event card - This section now displays details of the user's event: event name, event date, event time.
 A future iteration could allow the user to upload their own image.
   ![Event details card](/static/images/event_details_card_populated.png)
   * Populated event statistics card (Attendees) - This section now details the number of guests the user has created for their event along with a button prompting the user to Add Guests that links to the Guestlist page.
-Future iterations of this section could allow the user to apply filters to the guests e.g. attending, vegetarion, teetotal etc.
+Future iterations of this section could allow the user to apply filters to the guests e.g. attending, vegetarian, teetotal etc.
   ![Event statistics card](/static/images/event_statistics_card_showing_guest_numbers.png)

 * Guestlist